 If a situation seems life-threatening, or if you need immediate treatment of very serious or critical conditions, go to the nearest emergency room or call 911.

 For those on campus, University of Chicago Medicine's Emergency Department is located at:

 5656 South Maryland Avenue

 Students who go the Emergency Department should bring their insurance card and their student ID.
-Emergency Department services are not covered under the Student Life Fee; services will be charged to you and your personal insurance.
+Emergency Department services are not covered under the Student Services Fee; services will be charged to you and your personal insurance.

 Call 773.702.4156 to reach the Nurse Line, which is available 24/7.

 You will talk with an experienced registered nurse who can answer your health care questions, explain potential care options, and, if necessary, help you find the nearest place to receive a diagnosis and treatment.
 The Nurse Line is free for UChicago students.

 If you are unsure of whether you should go to the Emergency Room, call the Nurse Line at 773.702.4156 to determine if emergency treatment is necessary.